Biden to convene a summit of democracies in December

 Biden had promised such an event early in his presidency as an answer to Trump and what he and other Democrats see as his predecessor’s undermining of democratic values and American leadership.
 Biden’s 2019 campaign pledge could not foresee the pandemic and its effects, nor did it envision the full measure of Trump’s effort to sow doubt about the legitimacy of the 2020 election.

 The two-day gathering of world leaders, human rights groups and others will take place just short of the first anniversary of the Jan.
 6 attack on the U.S. Capitol by a pro-Trump mob.
-That attempted insurrection sought to overturn Biden’s election victory and install Trump for a second term, and Trump continues to insist, baselessly, that Biden’s victory was fraudulent.
+That insurrection sought to overturn Biden’s election victory and install Trump for a second term, and Trump continues to insist, baselessly, that Biden’s victory was fraudulent.

 Autocrats, including Russian President Vladimir Putin, have pointed to the Jan.
 6 attack to undermine Biden’s claim to moral high ground — but in a twist, they cite the arrests of the rioters as evidence that the United States punishes political dissenters.